BabyBalooga/hackOHI.O/README.md

-CurrentValue |         Most precise measurement value ValueString |          Less precise measurement value Time |                 Time of measurement in UTC, format yyyy-mm-ddThh:mm:ssZ Status |               Sometimes meters malfunction this indicates if this measurement is OK or UNRELIABLE StatusCode |           Numeric representation of status
+CurrentValue |         Most precise measurement value ValueString |          Less precise measurement value Time |                 Time of measurement in UTC, format yyyy-mm-ddThh:mm:ssZ Status |               Sometimes meters malfunction, this indicates if this measurement is OK or UNRELIABLE StatusCode |           Numeric representation of status

 ## Config Files

-The config file contains meta data for the challenge.
+The config file contains metadata for the challenge.
 Each meter represents consumption for a building.
 Meter and building attributes are included here, if available.

 Field Name | Field Description
 ---------- | -----------------